What is flyp?

 $ flyp build --release

-$ flyp build --target my-app
+$ flyp build --targets my-app

 If fly.lock is stale when you run flyp build, flyp automatically re-locks before building.